Side menu - quick search bar for popular catergories

 25 Feet 1934 Ditchburn Gentleman's Launch

 Like many boatbuilders continuing to operate through the 1930's, Ditchburn faced financial strain and looked to more modern designs to stay afloat.
 "Kemah II" was designed by Earl Barnes and built by Ditchburn.
 She features a semi-displacement hull, 3-piece raked windshield, an attractive sloped rear deck, and the moulded mother in law seat; a Ditchburn signature.
 She was comprehensively restored in the mid-1990's and has been nicely maintained since.
 Award winner in Gravenhurst, Lake Tahoe, Clayton, and Manotick.
 Former Antique Boat of the Year winner in Muskoka.

 27 Feet 1929 Ditchburn Viking

 The Viking is regarded as one of the most spectacular boats to come out of Herb Ditchburn's factory.
 Fine Canadian craftsmanship, astute attention to detail, and a design spawned from the success of Ditchburn's trophy fleet of Rainbow raceboats.
 Only 7 Ditchburn Vikings exist today and it is very rare for one to become available for sale.
 This example bears hull #5 and was originally purchased by the Toronto Harbor Police as a high speed pursuit vessel.
-She was factory equipped with a fire supression system safety system and fireproof panels lining the engine compartment.
+She was factory equipped with a fire suppression system safety system and fireproof panels lining the engine compartment.
 Her original Kermath engine has been restored and is sold with the boat.
 She currently sports modern power.
 The boat was saved and restored on the West coast, but now resides in her original home of Muskoka.

 37 Feet 1935 Ditchburn Commuter